To register meta boxes, copy and paste the code below into

 functions.php file of your theme or your plugin:

-rwmb_meta_boxes, this is a custom filter of the plugin, which takes an array of defined meta boxes as the argument.
+rwmb_meta_boxes filter to register meta boxes.
+This is a custom filter which takes an array of defined meta boxes as the argument.
 The callback function must return an array of meta boxes.

-In the beginning of the code, we defined a prefix:
+In the beginning of the code, we defined a prefix for fields:

 $prefix = 'rw_';